tshino/vscode-vz-like-keymap/README.md

 This extension does not provide any two-stroke shortcut keys starting from ESC key, such as ESC S to save the document, to avoid breaking existing functionalities of ESC key that are single-stroke.
 Instead, it is recommended to use acceleration keys such as Alt+F S to save the document.

+The keyboard macro function can record and replay keyboard operations not only character input but also almost all keyboard operations provided by Vz Keymap such as cursor movement, selection, scrolling, delete, cut & paste, search, replace and even undo and redo.
-The keyboard macro doesn't record the keyboard inputs itself, instead, it records the commands of Vz Keymap invoked internally by the keyboard input.
+However it doesn't record the keyboard inputs itself directly, instead, it records the commands of Vz Keymap invoked internally by the keyboard input.
-Thus, please notified that it can't record execution of commands other than Vz Keymap.
+Thus, please be notified that it can't record the execution of commands other than Vz Keymap.